anneschmidtco/privacydynamics/site/pages/product.md

   header: "We’ve become the privacy experts so that you don’t have to. "
   image: /uploads/experts.png
 features:
-  - title: "### Out-of-the-Box </br>Integration"
+  - title: "### Data Publishing <br> & Sharing"
-    description: Privacy Dynamics integrates with your existing tech stack without any custom setup required.
-Easily connect our system to your data and begin running the tool in minutes.
+    description: Prevent identification disclosure by knowing which fields in a dataset are personal identifiers and applying anonymization methods before they are shared.
-  - title: "### Precise </br>Records"
+  - title: "### Marketing & BI"
-    description: Privacy Dynamics is able to more precisely transform data to eliminate privacy risk while leaving safe records alone.
-The result is highly accurate, reliable datasets that meet even the most stringent privacy standards such as HIPAA, GDPR, and CCPA.
+    description: Precisely transform data to address privacy risk while leaving safe records alone.
+The result is highly accurate, reliable datasets that meet even the most stringent privacy standards, such as HIPAA and CCPA, while minimizing the use of personal information in order to satisfy GDPR requirements.
-  - title: "### Fast Setup & </br>Ongoing Results"
+  - title: "### Automation & Pipelines"
-    description: Automations and tools that enable seamless integration into data stacks (speed)
+    description: Improve data decisions with a unified solution that enables seamless integration, letting you smoothly copy production data to developer environments that can be used for user acceptance testing, AI training, and machine learning models.
   - title: |
       ### Out-of-the-Box Integration
     description: Privacy Dynamics integrates with your existing tech stack without